-Prerequisite: ENG 124 or ENG 126 AND instructor's permission
+Prerequisite: ENG 124 & instructor's permission

 Independent study offers the opportunity to pursue advanced study in the English language, literature or writing.
 Independent study is only open to students with substantial preparatory course work in the discipline involved.

 Fine Arts